vonajs/vona/packages-docs/guide/distributed/queue/introduction.md

 ## Queue Parameters

-Parameters can be configured for the queue
+Parameters can be configured for queue

 ``` typescript
 @Queue({